ender-js/Ender/README.md

 Welcome to You're "Doom!"
 -------------------------
-Ender is not a javascript library in the traditional sense.
+Ender is not a JavaScript library in the traditional sense.
 So don't rush out and try to replace jQuery or MooTools with Ender...
 It just wouldn't work....
 But! **you can** build a library from Ender which will.
 And you should. right now.

-That's because: *Ender is an open, powerful, next level api for composing your own custom javascript library; it wraps up application agnostic, independent modules into a slick, intuitive, and familiar interface so you don't have to.*
+That's because: *Ender is an open, powerful, micro-to-macro API for composing your own custom JavaScript library; it wraps up application agnostic, independent modules into a slick, intuitive, and familiar interface so you don't have to.*

 ok, sure... but why?
 --------------------